alexbain/btc-box/README.md

 btc-box
 =======

-Collection of Docker containers that work together to form a bitcoin development environment.
+This repository will spin up a collection of Docker containers that work together to form a bitcoin development environment.
+Tested using DigitalOcean VPS.

-Currently, that consists of:
+Currently, this repostiroy creates the following containers:

-* bitcoind - runs full bitcoin-qt core, exposes json-rpc port
+* [bitcoind](https://bitcoin.org/en/) - full bitcoin-qt core, exposes json-rpc port
-* elasticsearch - analyze all logs all services and box is producing
+* [logstash](http://logstash.net/) - aggregates logs from all containers and host
-* logstash - aggregator of logs
+* [elasticsearch](http://www.elasticsearch.org/) - ingests all logs, provides way to search and analyze
-* kibana - UI on top of logs, available at port 80
+* [kibana](http://www.elasticsearch.org/overview/kibana/) - AngularJS UI on top of elasticsearch, available at port 80 to monitor box
-* insight - RESTful API on top of bitcoind w/ UI to explore blockchain, available at port
+* [insight](http://insight.is/) - RESTful API on top of bitcoind w/ UI to explore blockchain, available at port

 ### Installation

-On a brand new Ubuntu 14.04 x64 box (minimum 40GB HDD and 2GB RAM), run the following commands:
+On a fresh Ubuntu 14.04 x64 box (minimum 40GB HDD and 2GB RAM), run the following commands as root:

 ```
 apt-get install -y git